 Values: We Value…

 Good Answers to Good Questions.
 It’s normal for young Christians to wrestle with doubts and questions.
 Conversely, it's normal for non-Christians to wrestle with doubts and questions.
 Unfortunately, many of them receive superficial answers at best and condemnation at worst.
-We're teaching students to see that loving God and loving each other includes “giving good reasons for the hope we have in the gospel.”
+We're teaching students to see that loving God and loving each other includes “giving good reasons for the hope we have in Jesus.”

 Intellectual Appreciation and Preparation.
 Most Christian teens enter the marketplace of ideas with little to sell or trade aside from their personal feelings and experiences.
 By embracing the objective truths of Christianity and rejecting anti-intellectual sentiments we're teaching students to love God in spirit and truth.